alexgriff/use-phoenix-channel/README.md

 yarn add use-phoenix-channel
 ```

-There are two main pieces to the libray. the `SocketProvider` Component and the `useChannel` hook.
+There are two main pieces to the libray, the `SocketProvider` Component and the `useChannel` hook.

 ## `SocketProvider` Component